acamposuribe/p5.blender/README.md

 Simple p5js library for realistic color-mixing.
 Blue + Yellow is finally Green.

 This shader applies Spectral.js (https://github.com/rvanwijnen/spectral.js) by Ronald van Wijnen to p5js, via a mask shader.
-It allows for fast and realistic color-blending, using the basic p5js functions.
+It allows fast and realistic color-blending, using the basic p5js functions.

 # Usage